angelamchoi/card-game/README.md

 ![image](wireframe_pics/pic_3.png)

 ### 3. Pseudocode
 After creating my mockup, I began to pseudocode.
 The following is pseudocode that was written before building the game.
 Pseudocode allowed me to think through each step of building my game and think deeply how on how the user will be interacting with the game.
 It also reminded me of lesson planning when I was a teacher and thinking through from introducing to lesson to incorporating independent practice time for students.
 I followed this template to aid me in structuring an organized process.

 **Data Structure**
 - Card images
 	- create an array of images
-	- when you click image url path shows
+	- identify same card by image url path
-- player choice
+- Player choice

 **Variables**
 - time